-Welcome to the Vanderbilt Center for Autism & Innovation
+Welcome to the Vanderbilt Initiative for Autism, Innovation, and the Workforce

-The Center for Autism & Innovation — a Vanderbilt Trans-Institutional Programs pilot initiative — represents a collaboration of Vanderbilt engineers, scientists, disabilities researchers, and business scholars, together with major employers in Nashville and leading autism-related organizations nationally.
+The Initiative for Autism, Innovation, and the Workforce — a Vanderbilt Trans-Institutional Programs pilot initiative — represents a collaboration of Vanderbilt engineers, scientists, disabilities researchers, and business scholars, together with major employers in Nashville and leading autism-related organizations nationally.

 - developing a strengths-based — as opposed to deficit-based — understanding of neuro-diverse capabilities;

 - modeling of novel employment arrangements, management trainings, and workplace practices that fully utilize these capabilities to spur innovation;